vanska/typed-string-interpolation/README.md

 ## Motivation

-String interpolation/variable substitution (i.e. injecting variables within text) is a really common operation when building single and multilingual applications.
+String interpolation/variable substitution (i.e. injecting variables within text) is a really common operation when building single and multilingual applications alike.
 Existing string interpolation utilities within the most used `i18n` / `l10n` packages like `i18next` and `formatjs` come with massive overhead while lacking proper TypeScript infer support for the interpolation operation.

-This package aims to provide a high quality string interpolation "primitive" to use as is or within other localization frameworks and tooling.
+This utility aims to provide a high quality string interpolation "primitive" to use as is or within other localization frameworks and tooling.

 ## Getting started